• The moderators of this forum are asa and MZ.

 [SET COMMENTS]

 Thunderbolt is Zebstrika's primary STAB move, while Volt Switch allows it to quickly pivot out.
 Overheat, as mentioned above, hits Grass-types like Maractus and Shiftry.
 Hidden Power Ice allows Zebstrika to hit Ground-types, namely Gabite, Torterra, and Stunfisk.
 Magnet can be used over Life Orb to help Zebstrika's longevity, but the power loss on Hidden Power Ice is especially notable.
-Lightning Rod is the preferred ability to allow Zebstrika to switch into and check other Electric-types while boosting its Special Attack, though Sap Sipper can be used to better check Jumpluff and Simisage.
+Expert Belt is a middle-ground option to keep power on Hidden Power Ice, but it lacks the stronger power on neutral Thunderbolt.
+Fire Gem gives Zebstrika a one-time boost to Overheat, allowing it to break through would-be checks like Vileplume and Torterra more easily.
+Lightning Rod is Zebstrika's preferred ability, since it allows it to switch into and check other Electric-types while boosting its Special Attack, though Sap Sipper can be used instead to better check Jumpluff and Simisage and potentially swap into them in a pinch.

-Zebstrika's Speed is its main draw to be used on offensive teams, so slower hard-hitting wall-breakers like Choice Band Torterra, Beheeyem, and even some faster ones like Choice Specs Shiftry can help greatly weaken teams to the point of Zebstrika being able to clean.
-Grass- and Water-types such as the aforementioned Torterra, Maractus, and Swanna can help handle Ground-types, while also appreciating Zebstrika's ability to weaken other Grass- and Water-types with Overheat and Thunderbolt respectively.
+Zebstrika's Speed is its main draw to be used on offensive teams, so slower and hard-hitting wall-breakers, like Choice Band Torterra, Beheeyem, and even some faster ones like Choice Specs Shiftry, can help greatly weaken teams to the point of Zebstrika being able to clean.
+Grass- and Water-types, such as the aforementioned Torterra, Maractus, and Swanna, can help handle Ground-types while also appreciating Zebstrika's ability to weaken other Grass- and Water-types with Overheat and Thunderbolt, respectively.
 Many Choice Scarf Pokemon can still outspeed Zebstrika despite its high Speed, the most common being Golduck, Gabite, and Dodrio.
-Pokemon who can switch into and check these threats such as Vileplume, Torterra, and Klang greatly help Zebstrika.
-Pokemon with U-turn like Choice Scarf Monferno, Swoobat, and Purugly also help form nice momentum cores with Zebstrika.
+Pokemon that can switch into and check these threats, such as Vileplume, Torterra, and Klang, greatly help Zebstrika.
+Pokemon with U-turn, like Choice Scarf Monferno, Swoobat, and Purugly, also help form nice momentum cores with Zebstrika.

 Checks and Counters